ethan89009/batch-compressor/Readme.md

 # Batch Image Compressor
 ## Setting up the Project

-**Welcome to the project!**

-This guide will walk you through setting up the project environment.
+This will walk you through setting up the project environment.

 **Prerequisites:**